What’s the difference between an alert and a notification?

 • A modal pops up letting a user know that a problem with the system prevented data from being processed

-• On-screen alert that the username or password entered are incorrect
+• On-screen alert that the username or password entered is incorrect

 You’re probably familiar with notifications – I bet you get them all the time.
 Notifications let users know that something has happened, but not necessarily within the context of what the user is doing.
 If you’re at the library and your phone buzzes to let you know that someone liked your latest Instagram post, you’ve just gotten a notification.